Global Passport Fees 2022

 For example, several countries (Germany, for example) managed to keep the exact costs for a new passport even though the more recent version was significantly updated with state-of-the-art technology and security.
 I guess passport pricing is also a political issue.
 Global Passport Fees 2022

 Why countries charge significantly more for a passport at their embassies or consulates is a riddle for me.
-While German embassies charge up to €141 compared to €60 at home, the United States’ passports cost the same worldwide as at home – $130.
+While German embassies charge up to €141 compared to €60 at home, United States passports cost the same worldwide as at home – $130.

-As a reader wrote to me, obtaining a Cuban passport abroad, e.g., in the USA, is extremely expensive.
-“The Cuban passport is valid for six years, its the price is over $450 now, and every two years, we have to pay an extra entry extension of over $200.
-This makes the Cuban passport most likely the most expensive consular passport!
+As a reader wrote, obtaining a Cuban passport abroad, e.g., in the USA, is extremely expensive.
+“The Cuban passport is valid for six years, its price is over $450 now, and every two years, we have to pay an extra entry extension of over $200, which makes the Cuban passport most likely the most expensive consular passport!
 Which adds up to around $900 in 6 years.”

 The same seems true for the Syrian passport, which is just $12 at home but more than $300 abroad.

 Citizen services should not profit, but they should cover their costs.
 Citizen service is a state obligation without extorting its citizens.
-By the way, China lowered its passport fees significantly in mid-2019, and the Chinese passport is one the cheapest travel document in the world at only $18!
+By the way, China lowered its passport fees significantly in mid-2019, and the Chinese passport is one of the cheapest travel documents in the world at only $18!